tinotenda0/tinotenda0/README.md

 # Hi there, I'm Tino 👋

-I'm an aspiring developer with growing expertise and interest in Python, web design, and full-stack development.
+I'm an aspiring developer with growing expertie and interest in Python, web design, and full-stack development.
 I love creating solutions that make a difference and crafting user-focused designs that solve real-world problems.

 ---